 The future of Bitcoin Cash

-Even if Bitcoin Cash doesn’t have Lightning Network, the project is going forward on other sectors.
-You can check the roadmap at bitcoincash.org/roadmap.html.
+Even if Bitcoin Cash doesn’t have Lightning Network, the project is going forward in other sectors.

 There is also Bitmain, which is one of the biggest players in the entire crypto industry.
 Bitmain’s support has been crucial for Bitcoin Cash since the beginning and it is also an essential part of the hash wars (mining battle between Bitcoin Cash and Bitcoin SV).

-It also looks like that Bitcoin Cash has won the war against Bitcoin SV.
+It also looks like Bitcoin Cash has won the war against Bitcoin SV.
 The market has clearly decided which of them is the “original Bitcoin Cash”, while Bitcoin SV has even been banned from some exchanges.
 This battle between Roger Ver and Craig Wright is far from over, though.
-Bitcoin SV is still very much in the game.

 Check the video below for a good update from the Coin Bureau channel.